Ansari-Muskan01/PowerBI/Population_Demographics_Analysis_Dataset.md

 15 - How does the population ranking of different regions change over the years?
 (Hint : Ribbon Chart) <br>
 Fields:  X-axis → Year , Y-axis → Population , Legend → Region <br>

+16 - What is the year-over-year change in total population?
+(Hint : Waterfall Chart) <br>
+Fields: Category → Year , Y-axis → Population <br>

-16 - What is the population distribution across different regions over the years?
+17 - What is the population distribution across different regions over the years?
 (Hint : Funnel Chart) <br>
 Fields: Values → Population , Legend → Year <br>